kkristof200/btcprice/README.md

 ### SPEED TESTS (btcpricesh v btcprice)
 ~~~~
-# Download new data (this would vary based on your internet connection)
+# Download new data (this will vary depending on your internet speed)
 btcpricesh
 real    0m0.170s
 user    0m0.054s